 What You Can Do

-Once connected, you can:- Chat with AI Players in DMs — Send messages directly to the PlayerZero bot to ask questions about your codebase, debug issues, or investigate problems
+Once connected, you can:- Chat with Player threads in DMs — Send messages directly to the PlayerZero bot to ask questions about your codebase, debug issues, or investigate problems

 - @mention in channels — Mention the PlayerZero bot in any channel to start a conversation.
-The bot creates a Player session and responds in a thread.
+The bot creates a Player thread and responds in a Slack thread.

-- Receive alerts in channels — Get real-time notifications for issue clusters, anomaly spikes, and deployments delivered to your team’s channels
+- Receive notifications in channels — Get workflow stage approval requests, Player thread summaries, and other notifications delivered to your team’s channels

 - Choose a project (if you have more than one)